epfl-ada/ada-2023-project-crunchychicken/README.md

 1. How impactful is the team surrounding the director on the movie's success?

-    Are directors always working with same crew more successful or are directors maybe successful only because they cast popular actors?
+    Are directors always working with the same technical crew more successful or are directors maybe successful only because they cast popular actors?
 Can we find some directors that decided to cast, for their next film, only very popular actors at the time being to evaluate this ?
+Successful directors built up their renown across the industry thanks to now very popular movies, but can it also be thanks to certain individuals in their team and how frequently are they collaborating with each other ?

-2. How impact is the director's choice of movie genre on the movie's success?
+2. To what extent does the director's choice of movie genre affects the movie's success ?

-    Is there a correlation between a director's critical success and the evolution of their style?
-To what extent do directors experiment with their style over the course of their career, and are there periods of experimentation followed by periods of consistency?
-Are more successful directors more often specialized in a particular genre, or there is a lot of diversity in their work?
+    Are more successful directors more often specialized in a particular genre or genre's combination, or there is a lot of diversity in their work?
+Is there a correlation between a director's critical success and the evolution of their style, regarding the genre's choice?
+To what extent do directors experiment with new genres and thematics over the course of their career, and are there periods of experimentation followed by periods of consistency?

-3. How impact is the director's character choices on the movie's success?
+3. What is the impact of the director's character choices on the movie's success?

-    What types of characters does the director consistently choose?
+    What types of characters do successful directors choose?
 How diverse the directors are in their character choices?
-How does it affect the success of the movie?
+Can we find very successful directors that always use the same type of characters or others that vary a lot in their personas choices ?
+In definitive, how does this impact the movie's success ?